clasp-developers/cvm/MACHINE.md

 Function cells and variable cells are implementation-defined objects that represent global bindings in some environment.
 A function or variable cell has an associated name; when the value bound to that environment's function or variable binding (respectively) of that name changes, or when the binding is made unbound, the cell reflects the change.
 When a bytecode module is loaded, the loader defines what environment it is loading into, and all function cells and variable cells are for bindings in this one environment.

-A bytecode function is made of a "template" and a closure vector.
+Bytecode functions can be either closures or "templates".
+A closure is made up of a "template" and a closure vector.
 CVM uses flat closures, so closures do not need to maintain a chain of environments.
 Each element of the closure vector is either a value or a _cell_ (distinct from function and variable cells).
 A cell is an object that holds a value and may have that value changed; cells are used when a function can mutate lexical variables within another closure.

 All other information about a function is part of the template.
 Bytecode function templates contain the following information: